RicoJia/ricojia.github.io/_posts/2026/2026-01-11-CUDA-GPU-Architecture.markdown

 </div>

 - Global memory - either DRAM or VRAM
   - Your batch data live here too.
   - Your tensors, model weights, activations all live here.
   - RTX 30xx use VRAM (GDDR6), lower tier integrated GPU (AMD Radeon Graphics, Intel UHD) **has no dedicated memory, so it carves out a chunk of CPU DRAM.
 It's slower and lower bandwidth**

+---

+## Discussions

+### What happens if I run two ML inference workloads on one GPU?

+*(e.g., image compression + point cloud compression)*

+1. First, you’re far more likely to run out of **VRAM** than compute.
+If you have, say, an 8GB GPU, that memory must hold:

+- Model weights (both models)
+- Activations for the current batch
+- Temporary buffers (e.g., KNN scratch space, attention tensors)
+- CUDA context + allocator caches
+- Possibly optimizer states (if training, though you mentioned inference)

+Even in inference-only mode, activations and intermediate buffers can be large.
+Point cloud models especially (e.g., KNN graphs, Chamfer distance buffers) can allocate sizable temporary tensors.

+If both models together exceed available VRAM:

+- You’ll get **CUDA OOM errors**
+- Or heavy allocator fragmentation
+- Or forced fallback to smaller batch sizes

+2. Second, you probably won’t “run out of compute” — you’ll slow down .
+GPUs don’t crash when two workloads compete for compute.
+Instead:

+- CUDA kernels from both workloads get **time-sliced**
+- SMs (streaming multiprocessors) are shared
+- Kernel launches interleave

+The result:

+- Lower throughput per model
+- Increased latency
+- Less predictable performance

+Compute is elastic.
+Memory is not.

+2. Read / Write Memory bandwidth contention can hurt a lot.
+That bandwidth is shared by:

+- All SMs
+- All running kernels
+- All processes using the GPU